ember-learn/guides-source/guides/release/components/glimmer-components-dom.md

 </article>
 ```

-You can think of this as working by evaluating the template from scratch, substituting in the new values, and updating the output with the new contents.
+Think of this as evaluating the template from scratch, substituting in the new values, and updating the output with the new contents.

 <div class="cta">
   <div class="cta-note">